build-on-aws/content/concepts/how-do-backend-architectures-work/index.md

 2- never allow the presentation layer to talk directly to the data layer, always go through the application layer 3- never allow the application layer to talk directly to the database, always go through the data layer

-Three-tier architecture was accepted as the de-facto approach for a long time because it helped to address many of <a href="#ilities">"-ilities"</a> such as improving an application's availability, scalability and maintainability by making software engineering and maintenance more manageable while also isolating and spreading the burden of catering for large number of users a bit thinner across different layers.
+Three-tier architecture was accepted as the de-facto approach for a long time because it helped to address many of [-ilities](#the--ilities-of-software-architecture) such as improving an application's availability, scalability and maintainability by making software engineering and maintenance more manageable while also isolating and spreading the burden of catering for large number of users a bit thinner across different layers.

 The principles of three-tier architecture still apply today, however, the implementation looks a bit different.
 That is because traditionally software was built as a block and all three layers would be coded, built and released together as a unit resulting in what is called a monolith.
 However, as more people flocked to online channels, it became obvious that the monolithic approach would struggle to keep up with modern application requirements and support the ever-growing number of digital users.
 This allowed distributed architecture to finally make its way onto the spotlight and become the new default approach for building applications in the digital era.